Skip to Content

 }

-See Connector SDK UI Components for details on defining the JSON file that specifies the Cloud Studio UI.
+See Connector SDK UI components for details on defining the JSON file that specifies the Cloud Studio UI.

-Discovery and Metadata
+Discovery and metadata

 As part of the lifecycle of the configuration of a connector activity, you can use a discovery process to obtain information that is required to complete the configuration.